-From archeological wonders that have withstood the test of time to verdant rainforest and sparkling beaches, this South American country has something for everyone.
+From archaeological wonders that have withstood the test of time to verdant rainforest and sparkling beaches, this South American country has something for everyone.
 Check out our list of the Top 10 Destinations in Peru to discover new places to explore.

 1. Machu Picchu